Denmark–Lithuania relations: Military cooperation (1991–2006)

-In September 1991, Audrius Butkevičius, General Director of the Lithuanian Defence Department visited Copenhagen where he held various meetings to strengthen military relations, including with Chairman of the Parliamentary Defense Committee Hans Hækkerup.
+In September 1991, Audrius Butkevičius, General Director of the Lithuanian Defence Department, visited Copenhagen where he held various meetings to strengthen military relations, including with Chairman of the Parliamentary Defense Committee Hans Hækkerup.
 Hækkerup would later become Minister of Defence in 1993.
 Lithuania wished to become integrated into the European system of defense and have closer military relations with Denmark.
 For this, Denmark accredited the Danish Lieutenant Colonel Carsten Barløse as the first Defence Attaché to Lithuania in July 1992.
 One of the major tasks for the new Defence Attaché was to support the visit of Queen Margrethe II to Lithuania set to take place on 31 July 1992.
 During her visit, the Queen visited Antakalnis Cemetery.
-Later same year, a Lithuanian military delegation led by Lieutenant Colonel Valdas Tutkus visited Denmark where they met Chief of Defence Jørgen Lyng.
+Later the same year, a Lithuanian military delegation led by Lieutenant Colonel Valdas Tutkus visited Denmark where they met Chief of Defence Jørgen Lyng.
 This was the first Lithuanian military delegation to another country and as part of the conversations on cooperation, Denmark agreed to train members of the Lithuanian National Defence Volunteer Forces in Denmark.
 In March 1994, the first agreement on military cooperation was signed focusing on the modernization of the Lithuanian armed forces.
 During the meeting, Denmark offered a handful of Lithuanian officers a chance of conducting a tour with the Danish battalion in Croatia where they would be able to collect first-hand impressions from a UN peacekeeping mission.
 On 16 July 1994, a Danish infantry platoon consisting of 87 men was deployed to Rukla by sea and air visiting different training areas to assess areas where the two armies could cooperate.
-This became the first NATO army unit on Lithuanian soil and was followed by another Danish military visit the next day as Lockheed C-130 Hercules carrying 75 soldiers landed at Karmelava military airport.
+This became the first NATO army unit on Lithuanian soil and was followed by another Danish military visit the next day as a Lockheed C-130 Hercules carrying 75 soldiers landed at Karmelava military airport.
 The goal of the second unit was to train Lithuanian officers for the mission to Croatia, an operation which would give them international experience.
 On 22 August 1994, the joint Danish and Lithuanian unit deployed to Croatia as part of the United Nations Protection Force.
-In 1996, Lithuania also joined Denmark in the Implementation Force in Bosnia and Herzegovina, in Kosovo Force in Kosovo and Dancon/Irak in Iraq.
+In 1996, Lithuania also joined Denmark in the Implementation Force in Bosnia and Herzegovina, in the Kosovo Force in Kosovo and Dancon/Irak in Iraq.
 About a thousand Lithuanian soldiers were trained for these missions.

 Throughout the 1990s, Denmark had become a staunch supporter of incorporating Lithuania into NATO and the EU and rendered considerable assistance to Lithuania militarily and economically.
 Lithuania becoming a member of NATO in 2004 was a Danish goal and the military cooperation only continued afterwards.
 The Mechanised Infantry Brigade Iron Wolf became affiliated with the Danish Division in 2006 and some of its officials were based in Haderslev.

 From 1996 to 2007, Lithuanian naval officers studied at the Royal Danish Naval Academy and procured 3 Standart Flex 300 vessels from Denmark between 2007 and 2010.

 In 2011, Danish Defence Minister Nick Hækkerup visited Lithuania.